-How young people with type 1 diabetes relate to their peers may have important effects on how well they manage the disease and how distressing it is for them, a small study suggests.
+How young people with type 1 diabetes relate to their peers may have important effects on how well they manage the disease and how distressing it is for them, a study suggests.

-Peers can help teens and young adults accept their disease and follow their treatment plans, but youth who are too attuned to what their friends think of them may neglect disease management to fit in, the authors report in Diabetes Care.
+Peers can help teens and young adults accept their disease and follow their treatment plans, but youth who are too attuned to what their friends think of them may neglect disease management to fit in, the authors reported in Diabetes Care.

 “We found that more general positive relations with peers at one point in time predicted less diabetes-specific distress one year later,” he said.